AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 **What it covers:**
 A lightweight pre‑audit for organizations that want to demonstrate a commitment to AI reliability without a full deployment assessment.
-Up to 10 real AI outputs are run through the FSVE certainty engine and scored across the primary epistemic axes.
+Up to 10 real AI outputs are run through the certainty scoring engine and assessed across the primary epistemic axes.
 The deliverable is a signed Snapshot Verification statement — not a full certification, but a credible trust signal that says *this organization takes AI outputs seriously*.

 **Deliverable:**
 A signed Snapshot Verification Statement from Sheldon K. Salmon specifying:
-- List of audited outputs with FSVE scores
+- List of audited outputs with certainty scores
 - Aggregated epistemic status
-- Whether any output fell into the OVERSIGHT ZONE (EV < 0.40)
+- Whether any output fell into the oversight zone
 - A plain‑English explanation of what the scores mean for non‑technical stakeholders

 **What it does not cover:**